-At St John's, we consistently endeavour to challenge and develop the attitudes of all pupils and staff towards learning by considering what makes a successful learner.
-We have dedicated sessions in class to address what kind of learners we want to be and how we can positively approach challenges inside and outside the classroom.
-The school is buzzing with talk of perseverance, challenge, risks and celebrating mistakes.
+At St. John's, we consistently endeavour to challenge and develop the attitudes of all pupils and staff by considering what makes a successful learner and how we can positively approach challenges inside and outside the classroom.

 Key aspects of growth mindset at St John's Academy: